noahfalk/opentelemetry-dotnet/example3/readme.md

 was safe to ignore the batch.
 Somewhere in the API or SDK some processing would need to record that the batch had started and stopped even if none of the metrics set inside the batch were being subscribed to.

+Note: I've heard two different rationales for batching, one is perf improvement and the other is atomicity.
+We should follow up and see if one of those was considered the dominant reason or if both matter.
+I'm not sure how much perf benefit we could realistically get from it.

 ## Should metric types be represented as interfaces or classes in .NET?